New Ulm Medical Center

 Breastfeeding support group

 The breastfeeding support group provides support for breastfeeding mothers and pregnant women.
-It meets every 3rd Monday of the month from 6:30 to 7:30 p.m. in the Same Day Surgery waiting room.
+It meets every 3rd Monday of the month from 6:30 to 7:30 p.m. in the Birth Center meeting room (second floor).
 Moms are encouraged to bring their breastfeeding children along.

 For more information or to sign up for this support group please call 507-217-5333.